 Glasgow has long held an affiliation with South Africa and in 1981 the city awarded Nelson Mandela the Freedom of the City, the first UK city to do so.

 The University of Glasgow will consider students who have gained high scores in their National School exams for direct entry into first year.
-Students who have taken a recognised foundation or access programme or equivalent will also be considered, as well as those students who have studied GCE A Levels.

-For students who completed South African National High School studies before 2009: applicants will be considered with South African Higher Grade Matriculation Certificate Grades BBBB at Higher Grade, including any required subjects at Grade B (Higher Level).
+- Before 2009: For students who completed South African National High School studies before 2009: applicants will be considered with South African Higher Grade Matriculation Certificate Grades BBBB at Higher Grade, including any required subjects at Grade B (Higher Level).

-Graduates from the National Senior Certificate (NSC) or Independent Exam Board (IEB) applying to degrees in science and engineering must have a minimum requirement of five subjects, four of which must be at Grade 6 or higher, including any required subjects at Grade 6.
+- From 2009/10 onwards: Graduates from the National Senior Certificate (NSC) or Independent Exam Board (IEB) applying to degrees in science and engineering must have a minimum requirement of five subjects, four of which must be at Grade 6 or higher, including any required subjects at Grade 6.

 For applicants to degrees in humanities or social science, the minimum requirement is grade 6 in at least four NSC/IEB designated subjects.

 See the Undergraduate degree programmes for specfic A-levels and International Baccalaureate Diploma entry requirements.

 Students applying with American qualifications (SAT/ACT/AP) should refer to the USA country page